 From above the clouds and later, riding the resort’s luxury boat, it felt like getting deeper and deeper into the blue infinity of the Maldivian sea.
 As we docked to the jetty this feeling transcribed into a sense of stepping into a different kind of reality.

-The guest villas follow this spirit of “barefoot luxury”, offering plenty of open space and cool features designed as a companion to luxury island living.
+The guest villas follow this spirit of “barefoot luxury”, offering plenty of open space and cool features designed as a companion to a luxury island living.

-Our Ocean Water Villa was attached to the Jetty B. It had outdoor platform with day beds, sun lounges, over-water netting and sunken dining area with glass floor.
+Our Ocean Water Villa was attached to the Jetty B. It had an outdoor platform with day beds, sun lounges, over-water netting and sunken dining area with a glass floor.
 Inside there was a big four-poster bed looking out to the ocean, and further a bathroom with see-through bathtub and rain shower… which we loved.

 As always at Six Senses, we appreciated some of the simplest of things.
-Among them were our personalised wooden tags attached to the bicycles parked in front of the villa—and barefoot-cycling around the island was the best thing, especially in the morning when the air smelled of fresh mist and the light seemed the brightest.
+Among them were our personalized wooden tags attached to the bicycles parked in front of the villa—and barefoot-cycling around the island was the best thing, especially in the morning when the air smelled of fresh mist and the light seemed the brightest.

 Overlooking the beach and located directly above the garden is The Leaf restaurant, which has a hanging bridge, made of planks of wood and ropes, leading to its entrance—true to the Six Senses style.
 The Leaf is a great place for a romantic dinner.
 Lunchtime hangouts include Chill and the Sip Sip, adjacent to the swimming pool, with sunken bar and seating, where we would pop in for fantastic homemade pizzas or some drinks.
 There is also the sweet department, which we could never resist.
-The Ice & Chocolate parlour serves home-made chocolate and 40+ flavours of ice cream and sorbets.
+The Ice & Chocolate parlor serves home-made chocolate and 40+ flavors of ice cream and sorbets.

-Then of course there is the sea, the beach, and the simple beauty of a tropical island.
+Then, of course, there is the sea, the beach, and the simple beauty of a tropical island.
 After a day filled with swimming, sunbathing, and all other attractions, just about all we needed to round off another perfect day in the Maldives were sundowners at the Chill Bar, sipped to the sounds of the sea… and some chillout tunes.

 Number of rooms & suites: 97

-Rate per night: From USD 505 (EUR 371)
+Rate per night: From $933 USD

 *The rate is only approximate and is based on our own independent research, at the time of writing.
 We cannot guarantee the rate in any way.Check room rates and book